DOJ ducks chance to defend citizenship question on census

 Democrats said that explanation didn’t ring true with them, saying the Trump administration has instead undermined voting rights.
 They fear the citizenship question is an effort to scare people away from taking part in the count, and angrily denounced the Commerce Department for agreeing.

-“You simply accepted this?” said an incredulous Delegate Eleanor Holmes Norton, the District of Columbia’s non-voting member of Congress.
+“You simply accepted this?” asked an incredulous Delegate Eleanor Holmes Norton, the District of Columbia’s non-voting member of Congress.

 Earl Comstock, director of policy at the Commerce Department, said they scrubbed the request and said they’re comfortable asking the question.